kppullin/resticprofile/README.md

 - `PROFILE_COMMAND`: backup, check, forget, etc.

 Additionally for the `run-after-fail` commands, the `ERROR` environment variable will be set to the latest error message.

+### run before and after order during a backup

+The commands will be running in this order **during a backup**:
+- `run-before` from the profile - if error, go to `run-after-fail`
+- `run-before` from the backup section - if error, go to `run-after-fail`
+- run the restic backup (with check and retention if configured) - if error, go to `run-after-fail`
+- `run-after` from the backup section - if error, go to `run-after-fail`
+- `run-after` from the profile - if error, go to `run-after-fail`

 ## Using resticprofile